Virginia Tech vs. Duke NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- The 48.5-point over/under for this game is 14.0 points below the 62.5 points per game average total in Blue Devils games this season.
+- The 62.5 PPG average total in Blue Devils games this season is 12.5 points more than this game's over/under.

 Virginia Tech Stats and Trends